DForshner/SpaceDebris/README.md

 A 2D space invaders like game written in C++11

 #### Features
-- [X] Captures the heart pounding excitement saving the earth from falling space junk!
+- [X] Captures the heart pounding excitement of saving the earth from falling space junk!
 - [X] Bad 2D graphics
 - [X] Boring gameplay
 - [X] Inefficient game engine